dburggie/xspng/README.md

 #### The C++ API

-Two classes are provided by `xspngpp.h`: `xspng::Color` and `xspng::Image`.
+Two classes are provided by `xspng.h`: `xspng::Color` and `xspng::Image`.
 They should be pretty easy to use.

 ###### C++ Example Code